HypeCheck

 What the Science Says

 Burdock root is an edible plant root used for centuries in traditional medicine across Asia and Europe.
-Small clinical trials suggest it may reduce inflammatory markers like CRP and IL-6, improve antioxidant status, and modestly support blood lipid levels — particularly when combined with exercise.
-It contains inulin, a prebiotic fiber, and various polyphenols that may contribute to these effects.
-Most human studies are small and short-term, so results should be interpreted cautiously.
+Early clinical research suggests it may reduce inflammatory markers like CRP and IL-6, particularly in people with knee osteoarthritis, and may support healthy blood lipid levels when combined with exercise.
+It contains inulin, a prebiotic fiber, and various antioxidant compounds that may help the body manage oxidative stress.

 What It Doesn't Do